National Government In The UK

 The official UK government website – designed to provide direct online information and assistance to citizens across the UK on matters of legal, economic and social policy.

-Find out how the Scotland Government uses its devolved powers to make laws across its territory in the UK.
+Find out how the Scottish Parliament uses its devolved powers to make laws across its territory in the UK.

-The Wales Assembly Government can influence UK law and has certain devolved powers across its borders.
+The Assembly of Wales can influence UK law and has certain devolved powers across its borders.